 That grief sick monster came for his revenge at night.

 An empty shell, I am pain personified inside.

 Bruised outside, a soul in flight, no hope or appetite.

-Several years go by, he tires of his punching bag.
+Several years go by, he tires of this punching bag.

-I begin to move again, discover a gift of technology.
+I begin to care again, begin to use technology.

 With no trophy wife, he has moved on to new games.